primiano/perfetto-docs/docs/analysis/trace-processor.md

 To solve this problem, the trace processor uses `utid` (_unique_ tid) for threads and `upid` (_unique_ pid) for processes.
-All references to threads and processes (e.g. in CPU scheduiling data, thread tracks) uses `utid` and `upid` instead of the system identifiers.
+All references to threads and processes (e.g. in CPU scheduling data, thread tracks) uses `utid` and `upid` instead of the system identifiers.

 ## Object-oriented tables

-Modelling an object with many types is a common problem in trace processor.
+Modeling an object with many types is a common problem in trace processor.
 For example, tracks can come in many varieties (thread tracks, process tracks, counter tracks etc).
 Each type has a piece of data associated to it unique to that type; for example, thread tracks have a `utid` of the thread, counter